IFS and getting to know our Inner Critics

-In this talk I’m going to look at Inner Critics from 3 perspectives: Martha Sweezy, Jay Earley and integrating the Enneagram.
+In this talk I’m going to look at Inner Critics from 2 perspectives: Martha Sweezy and Jay Earley .. and some Enneagram at the bottom!

 Last year we looked at Martha Sweezy’s Shame Cycle in 6 Acts from her most excellent book.
 The notes and video can be seen here https://www.stroudtherapy.com/news/shameifs I think this is a wonderful way of looking at our inner critics.
 Here is a pictoral version I did to help me understand the shame cycle.